sauravnakarmi/AWS-WordPressWebApp/README.md

 ![efsdiagram](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/38ec656d-7f4a-4d3d-aa0e-75d4d2540329)

-In our case we are using the EFS as a way to store our application code, namely the WordPress installation, that our webservers will pull from.
-We need to create an EFS with mount targets in each of the availability zones of our private subnet databases.
-Once the EFS is done being created we need to attach it to our EC2 instance using the code provided.
+In our setup, we utilize EFS as the repository for our application code, specifically the WordPress installation, which our webservers will access.
+The first step involves creating an EFS with mount targets across all availability zones within our private subnet databases.
+Once the EFS setup is complete, we'll attach it to our EC2 instance.

 Figure 11
 ![efs](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/18477997-ef5f-4322-919a-47930cfc1568)

 ## Step 6: Installing WordPress and Moving Files to EFS

-We will start by creating a security group that allows us to SSH into our EC2 instance.
-We also need to edit the EFS Security Group and Webserver Security Group rules to allow inbound traffic from our SSH.
-Once we have done that we can launch our EC2 instance.
-Once the EC2 instance is up and running we need to ssh into it and install the wordpress installation.
-We then need to move the Wordpress files to our EFS.
-Once this is complete Wordpress will be accessible form the EC2 instance.
+To begin, we'll establish a security group enabling SSH access to our EC2 instance.
+Following this, adjustments to the EFS and Webserver Security Group rules will permit inbound traffic for SSH connections.
+Once configured, we'll proceed to launch the EC2 instance.
+After its deployment, we'll SSH into the instance to install WordPress.
+Subsequently, we'll transfer the WordPress files to our EFS.
+With this step completed, WordPress will be accessible from the EC2 instance.